Rsantct/pAudio/doc/README.md

 - [BlackHole](https://github.com/ExistentialAudio/BlackHole#installation-instructions) to route your audio.

-- [Node.js](https://nodejs.org/en) to serve the control web page.
+- [Node.js](https://nodejs.org/en) to serve the control web page (Choose the recommended `LTS` version).

 - [Apple Xcode](https://developer.apple.com/xcode/) Command Line Tools (this includes the [git](https://git-scm.com) tool).

-### Optional
+### recommended

-In order to automatically switch the Mac Audio Playback to pAudio BlackHole and restore later, you may want to install a couple of additional tools:
+In order to automatically switch the Mac system-wide audio playback to the pAudio BlackHole input, and restore later, you may want to install a couple of additional tools:

 - [AdjustVolume](https://github.com/jonomuller/device-volume-adjuster)
 - [SwitchAudioSource](https://github.com/deweller/switchaudio-osx)